aaronbloomfield/ccc/hws/daoweb3/index.md

 You need to join the course-wide DAO and vote on one of the proposals.
 The address for the course-wide DAO is on the Canvas landing page.
 This DAO also follows the [IDAO.sol](IDAO.sol.html) ([src](IDAO.sol)) interface.

-To join, you can just call `requestMembership()`.
-Although `requestMembership()` is supposed to revert in your code, in the course-wide DAO it will just add you as a member.
+To join, you can just call `requestMembership()`, which will add you as a member.
 You then need to vote on one of the proposals.
 It doesn't matter which proposal you vote on, or how you vote.
 Save the transaction hash from when you voted, as you will have to submit that.

 ### Submission